flatpickles/sketchbook/WIP.md

 ## Main view panels

+-   P5 sketch can resize to be too narrow, occasionally
+-   Mobile layout (reassess mouse behavior fallbacks)
 -   Implement optional panel state settings for direct project links (vs. navigation to /)

+## Mobile plan

+MVP (responsive):

+-   Don't allow panels to overlap
+-   Keep canvas size in non-overlay and just push it to the side (?)
+-   iPhone still allows zooming, and does so automatically?!
--   Mobile layout (reassess mouse behavior fallbacks)
+-   Reassess mouse behavior fallbacks

+Mobile Mode™

+-   Project switcher on the top, preset switcher on the bottom
+-   Might be easier than implementing the MVP above // consider this

 ## Settings // app configuration